 Chess Strategies And Tips

-If you've been through the chess strategies here and you think there is some important aspect that I have not covered you easily can add your know how to the site.
+If you've been through the chess strategies here and you think there is some important aspect that I have not covered you can easily add your know how to the site.
 It's always a possibility that I have missed something useful.
 If we all put our heads together and pool our experience we'll all be better for it.

 You can write a few lines or an entire article it's up to you.
 Your contribution could be of real value to many people.